The Ritz Hotel, London: Construction and early history

 The hotel was not immensely profitable in its opening years; smaller than many of the new hotels springing up in that period, it was not fashionable initially, and was resented by many of the London elite who considered it vulgar.
 (Note: Socialite Lady Diana Cooper later recalled that young single women were not allowed to enter hotels unaccompanied.
 Her mother made an exception for the Ritz because it was beautiful and her mother appreciated its beauty.)
 It took £3628 in 1908, over a thousand pounds less than the previous year, and the hotel lost over £50,000 between 15 May 1906 and 31 July 1908, which led to the replacement of the manager Elles with Theodore Kroell and appointment of Charles Van Gyzelen as manager of the restaurant.
 (Note: At the end of 1908, the hotel's chairman, William Harris, proposed the removal of the name "Ritz" from the hotel.
 He also proposed the promotion of the Ritz name in North America.)

 The hotel also suffered a blow upon the death of King Edward in 1910, when 38 planned dinners and functions were cancelled, but began to prosper the following year, made fashionable by the Prince of Wales who regularly dined here.
 King Edward was particularly fond of the cakes made at the Ritz.
 The hotel would regularly send him a supply, but this was kept in confidence so as to not embarrass the King's personal chef.
 (Note: The King's mistress, Alice Keppel, was a regular patron of the Ritz.)
 Ritz retained control of much of the hotel's operation for many years.
-He hired world-famous chef Auguste Escoffier to provide cuisine to match the opulence of the hotel's decorations; he placed a special bell in the entryway by which the doorman could notify the staff of the impending arrival of royalty.
+He hired Auguste Escoffier to provide cuisine to match the opulence of the hotel's decorations; he placed a special bell in the entryway by which the doorman could notify the staff of the impending arrival of royalty.
 By 1929 the hotel was still being praised for its architecture; Professor Charles Reilly wrote about the Ritz in Building magazine in 1929, calling it the "finest modern structure" in the street, with "an elegance of general form".